material-motion/material-motion/essentials/how_we_prioritize.md

 https://material-motion.github.io/milemarker/

 This website fetches the material-motion org's repos and shows each repo's milestones in a simple tabular structure.
-We use this website to get a high-level overview of the project's status.
+We use this website to get a high-level overview of the project's status on any given platform.

 ## What is a project?